mtg-stat-lab/mtga-mana/README.md

 Other:

 * Can you account for tapped lands appearing on the turn they are drawn not being useful?

-* Have o1 try to refactor this some more

-* Update methodology to reflect latest changes

 * Have a few examples with links the user can click on to automatically populate decks for testing (also include 17lands links for each?)